atiburzi/NppESPHome-Plugin/README.md

     - Updating ESPHome to the latest version
     - Launching a command prompt or file explorer directly from the project folder

-## What it doesn't do
+## What it does and doesn't do

-The plugin does not replace ESPHome but makes interaction with it easier.
+The plugin does not replace ESPHome; instead, it simplifies interaction with it directly from Notepad++.
-For it to work, ESPHome must be installed on the system and its executables must be included in the user or system PATH.
+For the plugin to work, **ESPHome must already be installed on your system**, and its executable must be available in the user or system PATH.
-Naturally, the plugin is designed for Notepad++, and therefore requires Notepad++ to be installed (version 8.0 or higher is needed to use the toolbar).
+As it is built for Notepad++, the editor must also be installed—version 8.0 or higher is required to enable toolbar functionality.

 ## Typical workflow

-1. Identify one or more existing ESPHome project, adding related YAML file in the "Select Project" plugin function.
+1. Select one or more existing ESPHome projects by adding the corresponding YAML file through the **"Select Project"** plugin command.

-2. Select the current active project from the "Select Project" plugin function.
+2. Choose the active project using the **"Select Project"** plugin command.

-3. Configure the current project setting the related applicable options for ESPHome and Notepad++.
+3. Configure the current project by setting the relevant options for ESPHome and Notepad++ using the **"Configure Project"** command.

-4. Load the project file(s) in Notepad++ for the related development (Open Project File & Dependencies function).
+4. Open the project file(s) in Notepad++ for development with the **"Open Project File & Dependencies"** function.

-5. Make your changes.
+5. Apply your changes.

-6. Start your Run, Compile, Upload ESPHome commands as needed, from the menù or assign to those functionalities dedicated keybard shortcuts.
+6. Execute "**Run**", "**Compile**", or "**Upload**" ESPHome commands as needed—either from the menu or through custom keyboard shortcuts.

-7. Enjoy the other commands/functions of the plugin to support your development.
+7. Explore the additional plugin commands and features to further support your development.

 ## The Application